-MEDICATION ADMINISTRATION COMPETENCY ASSESSMENT POLICY AND PROCEDURE
+DOSAGE AND CALCULATION ASSESSMENT POLICY AND PROCEDURE

 Clinical sites require assurance that students have passed the medication administration competency before they are eligible to pass medications at the clinical site.
 To maintain competency, this assessment must be completed each semester in the RN program with a score of 90% prior to administering medications in the clinical setting (see specific course syllabi for further information).
 This dosage calculation assessment covers material previously taught.
-If need be, students may take this assessment up to a maximum of three times total.